42 °F / 6 °C

 Ferry terminal's check-in usually opens several hours prior departure. passengers are required to return their vehicles on the ferry approx 2 hours prior departure.

-Ferry Terminal has small cafeteria and public toilets (located after the vehicle check-in area).
+Port's Passenger (ferry) Terminal has a small cafeteria and public toilets (located after the vehicle check-in area).
 Terminal's cafe restaurant (building's ground floor) is open during summer (high season) only.
 At the ferry terminal there are also payphones, a ramp (for disabled passengers), tourist info desk and Brittany Ferries info desk (ground floor), disabled toilets (ground floor and close to the check-in counters), escalator (for foot passengers via the building's first floor to the ferry's gangway / bridge).
 The next photo shows the new Centro Botin Santander (adjacent to the cruise terminal).

 Car parking is at approx 15 min easy walking distance from the passenger terminal.
 The terminal provides wheelchairs in cases of emergency.
 Dogs are allowed in the port's all areas, but they must be leashed and muzzled.

 Port Santander cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Santander, Spain.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 - Cruise Industry